HIGH-FIDELITY VACUUM TUBE

 Note that in high power applications - ie more than 100W RMS, transmitting

-a more economical and practical solution than trying ultra-linear configuration
+etc may be a more economical and practical solution than trying ultra-linear

-with tetrodes/pentodes because of simplified wiring, output transformer
+configuration with tetrodes/pentodes because of simplified wiring, output

 TUBES FOR ULTRA-LINEAR OPERATION